Software Tools / Diagnostics

 Additionally, there are two absolutely essential tools every home computer running Microsoft Windows needs: Virus Protection and Malware Protection.
 These programs not only need to be installed and updated regularly, each needs to run at least once a week.

-CCleaner is another great freebie.
-It "takes out the trash" by deleting cookies, removing your browsing history, emptying the Recycle Bin, and purging the system of many other unwanted files.
+Glary Utilities 5 is a great freebie.
+In addition to countless other tasks, it can "take out the trash" by deleting cookies, removing your browsing history, emptying the Recycle Bin, and purging the system of many other unwanted files.
 I run it everyday before shutting down my computer.
 A clean PC is a healthy PC.

 IMPORTANT NOTE: Each of the following utilities requires booting your computer from a CD or a USB drive.
 Therefore, you need to know [a] how to access the BIOS on your computer, and [b] how to modify the boot order.